 Character Illustrations by Ian Lowe

-Music Soundtrack Written & Performed by Merv Spence
+Music Soundtrack Written, Performed & Produced by Merv Spence

 All compostions written, performed and produced by Merv Spence© 2021 Merv Spence.
 All Rights Reserved

 There is a price to pay when a great legend falls into the hands of the literati; loaded with honour and praise it may fall beyond the reach of those unlearned souls for whom the story was originally told.
 Many poets have suffered this fate.
 But the story of Cuchulain is different.